The Health and Safety Policy sets out Snam Group’s commitment to ensuring the safety and health of workers

 Frequency index: Number of non-commuting accidents with incapacity of at least one day, per millions hours worked

-Gravity index: Number of working days lost in relation to non-commuting accidents with incapacity of at least one day per thousands hours worked.
-Data include fatal accidents.
+Gravity index: Number of working days lost in relation to accidents at work resulting in absence of at least one day, per thousands hours worked.
+Data includes fatal accidents.

 In-depth analysis is carried out to determine the actual cause of an accident, identify the appropriate corrective action, implement improvements and act on the behavioural styles of the people involved.